fernando-braga/Sauce-Lab-Project/README.md

 ## Description

-This project aims to automate and validate the main login and registration flows in a web application using Selenium with SpecFlow in C#.
+This project aims to automate and validate the main flows on Sauce Demo application using Selenium with SpecFlow in C#.
 The project was created to ensure the quality and proper functioning of critical functionalities of the application.

 ## Project Structure